Zymbit-Docs/docs/content/bootware-one-zero/utilities/zbwizard/index.md

 -----

-## Use the Bootware Wizard to Configure your System
+## zb-wizard

+### Description

-Bootware Preview includes a a tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates.
-Bootware recommends update policies with A/B schema to have a stable backup partition for rollback.
+Bootware Preview includes a dialog enabled tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates prior to running `zb-update`.
 To start the wizard,

+### Example

 ```
 sudo zb-wizard
 ```

 Choose your settings as described below.

 {{< cardpane >}}